CU-ESIIL/FCC24_Group_6/docs/project-documentation/project-presentation.md

 ```

 ### Model Evaluation
-Both models (the baseine inverse-distance weighting model and the random forest model) were trained on a training set consisting of 70% of the GEDI data rows.
+Both models (the baseline inverse-distance weighting model and the random forest model) were trained on a training set consisting of 70% of the GEDI data rows.
 15% of the data were used as a validation set and 15% were withheld as a final test set.
 After training, we computed RMSE and R^2 on the validation set to compare.

 ## Data Exploration & Visualizations
 Visualizations of above ground biomass density versus fire, drought, and insect disturbances were created using Tidyverse ggplot methodology.
 We also explored the impact of these disturbance types on NDVI and forest type distribution in corelation with trajectories of disturbance recovery visuals.
-Above ground biomass density was limited to 500 Mg due to time constraints.
+Above ground biomass density was limited to 500 Mg to exclude outliers.

 ### Range of Above Ground Biomass Distribution Across Southern Rocky Mountain EcoRegion
 ![image](https://github.com/CU-ESIIL/FCC24_Group_6/assets/122820473/5ec244fc-5979-4387-8e37-b78386feb41a)